dazham/MacOS-Cursors-for-Windows/README.md

 ![macOS Cursors Preview](/preview.png)
 ---

-# MacOS Cursors for Windows
+# MacOS Cursors for Windows.
-- Includes all the macOS cursors from version Sierra and newer, including the latest Tahoe (liquid glass)
+- Includes all the macOS cursors from version Sierra and newer, including the latest Tahoe (liquid glass).
-- This Cursors pack support 32x32, 48x48 and 64x64 pixels (100%, 125%, 150%, and 175% dpi)
+- This Cursors pack support 32x32, 48x48 and 64x64 pixels (100%, 125%, 150%, and 175% dpi).